Vanderhell/Vanderhell/README.md

 ### 🔁 loxseq — Power-loss-aware step sequencer for embedded C firmware

-[`loxseq`](https://github.com/Vanderhell/loxseq) is a small, heap-free **C99** step sequencer for embedded firmware that must survive resets or power loss.
+[`loxseq`](https://github.com/Vanderhell/loxseq) is a small, heap-free **C99** step sequencer for firmware workflows that must survive reset, brownout, watchdog recovery, or power loss.

-It checkpoints step progress to caller-provided storage and computes a recovery verdict on reboot.
+It checkpoints step progress to caller-provided storage and computes a recovery verdict on reboot, so firmware does not have to blindly restart a physical process from the beginning.

 Core ideas: